shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise2.md

 ## HOL2: Exercise 2: Set up your environment on Azure to migrate servers

 In this HOL, you will learn how to migrate machines as physical servers to Azure, using the Azure Migrate: Server Migration tool.
-Migrating machines by treating them as physical servers is useful in a number of scenarios such as, Migrate on-premises physical servers, Migrate Hyper-V or VMware VMs and much more.
+Migrating machines by treating them as physical servers is useful in a number of scenarios such as, Migrate on-premises physical servers, Migrate Hyper-V VMs and much more.

 ### Task 1: Create a migration assessment